Allyse500/googlebookssearch/README.md

 This is an application that is intended to allow users to prepare an account, seach for books using the google books api and save those books for later view.
 Its server, User Interface and functions are written in JSX, React, Javascript, CSS and HTML.
 The database used is a Mongo Database.

 This project is still under development.
 Currently this app has a user interface to enable login, a functional server-database system and viable api call for the books being searched.
 To further develop these so they'd become more connected would require for me to introduce state into some components.
-Also, I think it could use a bit of refactoring to simplify the code's look, specifically by further compartmentalizing the larger components.
+The CSS of this project, however, is mobile-phone-friendly.

 ## Installation